sayeraselvan/Multi_omics/README.md

-# List of custom made scripts for the tailor-jobs I performed
+# List of custom made scripts for the multi-omics I performed